STOIE/recipes/recipes/beef_ginger_scallion_oyster_sauce/README.md

 1. It should change colour, then remove and drain, setting the beef aside.

-### The Paste

-#### Ingredients

-* 2 tablespoons fermented black beans (soaked in cool water 20-30 minutes)
-* 1 tablespoon dried tangerine peel (soaked in cool water 20-30 minutes)
-* 6 cloves of garlic
-* 1 tablespoon sugar
-* 1 tablespoon light soy sauce

-#### Method

-1. Rough chop the black beans, tangerine peel and garlic
-1. Add them to a mortar and pound together, slowly adding in the sugar
-1. Continue pounding and add in the soy sauce and pound a bit more to an incorporated paste

 ### The Sauce

 #### Ingredients

-* 1 tablespoon oyster sauce
+* 1-1/2 tablespoons oyster sauce
-* 1 tablespoon stock (or water, optional touch of stock concentrate if using water)
+* 2 tablespoons stock (or water, optional touch of stock concentrate if using water)
-* 1 teaspoon salt
+* 1/2 teaspoon salt
 * 1 teaspoon cornstarch
+* 1 teaspoon sugar

 #### Method